Longear sunfish: Life history

 Longear sunfish tend to breed during the late spring and early summer (late May to late August).
 During breeding seasons they are generally found in shallower, warmer waters near the sources of streams which have pools.
 Like most other members of Lepomis, longear sunfish are colonial nesters.
 Male longear sunfish build the nests without assistance from the females.
 Preferred substrate for nesting is gravel, if available, but they will build in sand or hard mud if necessary.
 A male longear will guard the nest territory during all phases of reproduction.
 The clutch size can be anywhere from 140 to 2800 eggs per reproductive cycle.
-After hatching, it only takes the longear sunfish 2–3 years to reach sexual maturity.
-The average life-span of the Lepomis megalotis in the wild is usually 4–6 years, but there have been cases where individuals have lived up to 9 years.
+After hatching, it only takes the longear sunfish two to three years to reach sexual maturity.
+The average life-span of the Lepomis megalotis in the wild is usually four to six years, but there have been cases where individuals have lived up to nine years.
 Longear sunfish cannot tolerate cloudy or mucky water.
 Throughout the 20th century their populations have been reduced in areas where their native streams have suffered increased cloudiness.
 This cloudiness could potentially be a result of human induced erosion for agriculture or industry purposes.
 Increased human disturbance along streams and rivers could continue to increase the reduction of longear populations due to the murkiness of rivers and streams.